politician/dotfiles/README.md

 4. My personal todo list of manual actions:

-   - [ ] This script will open, Alfred, Moom, Docker Desktop, grant them the needed permissions and enable start at boot
+   - [ ] This script will open, Alfred, Moom, Docker Desktop.
+You must manually grant them the needed permissions and enable start at boot
    - [ ] Grant Full disk access to Alfred and Terminal
    - [ ] Reboot `sudo shutdown -r now`
    - [ ] Connect to Firefox sync or copy profile folder (open _about:profiles_)